Tylerr198/Tylerr198/README.md

-### Hi I'm Tyler, a recent graduate from BU in computer science 👋
+## Hey I'm Tyler, a recent grad in computer science @ BU

 <!--